We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 - Not suitable for diving below the surface

-- Looks dorky
+- Looks a little dorky

 When it comes to offering the best views of the underwater world, the Cressi Panoramic cannot be beaten.
 Thanks to its additional side panel lenses, the Panoramic offers you the best peripheral vision of any snorkel mask.
 It’s also a great fit for those with wide or large faces.

 It has the same Italian reliable build quality and ergonomic features as our other Cressi recommendations, just with an even wider field of vision so you won’t miss out on any of the action.
 Although this does add to the internal volume so it’s better for surface snorkeling than freediving down.